OutSystems/docs-product/src/develop/security/end-user-manage/classify-internal-users.md

 This page displays the total number of Internal and External Users, as well as their distribution per User Provider in the current environment.

-Note: The process of determining the current user count is executed based on a timer, and therefore the displayed user count values might not reflect the exact user count.
+**Note:** A timer executes the process of determining the current user count, and therefore the displayed user count values might not reflect the exact user count.